alvinng4/Gravity-Simulator/README.md

 This is a student project developed for learning purpose.
 Other packages such as REBOUND are recommended for more functionality.

-* Ten integrators including WHFast and IAS15 are implemented
+* Ten integrators including WHFast and IAS15
-* Barnes-Hut algorithm (prototype) is available but optimization is needed
+* Barnes-Hut algorithm (prototype) is available
-* API is available but it is still in early development
+* API (prototype) is available
+* CUDA implementation in calculating the acceleration function

 <img src="./examples/media/solar_plus_3d.gif" alt="Image" width="300">
 <img src="./examples/media/asteroid_belt_added_star_2.gif" alt="Image" width="300">